rollkit/docs/tutorials/beaconkit.md

 11:45AM INF Creating and publishing block height=41 module=BlockManager
 ...
 ```

-# Conclusion {#conclusion}
+## Conclusion

-That's it!
-You've successfully set up a BeaconKit node using Rollkit.
-This is a demonstration tutorial, and you can further customize your rollup chain by modifying the BeaconKit configuration files and flags.
+Congratulations!
+You've successfully set up a BeaconKit node using Rollkit, creating your own sovereign rollup.
+This setup demonstrates the basic functionality of combining BeaconKit with Rollkit.

+## Next Steps

+To further customize your rollup chain:

+1. Explore the BeaconKit configuration files to adjust parameters.
+2. Experiment with different Rollkit settings to optimize performance.
+3. Consider implementing custom smart contracts on your rollup.
+4. Test the scalability and performance of your rollup under various conditions.

+## Troubleshooting

+If you encounter issues:

+- Ensure all prerequisites are correctly installed and up to date.
+- Check that your local DA node is running correctly on port 7980.
+- Verify that the Geth client is properly initialized and running.
+- Review the BeaconKit logs for any specific error messages.

+For more detailed information and updates, visit the [BeaconKit GitHub repository](https://github.com/rollkit/beacon-kit) and the [Rollkit documentation](https://rollkit.dev/).